 If you add too much cornstarch to your cookie dough, your cookies will be inevitably dry.
 Since these are cutout sugar cookies, we’ll only add 2 TBSP.
-If you were making these round and just flattening them, add 1/4 c.
+If you were making these rounds and just flattening them, add 1/4 c.

 Always cream your butter, sugar until fluffy, and then add your egg and egg yolk, making sure there aren’t clumps of butter.
 Not completing this step will suffer the finished cookie because you’ll have uneven amounts of fat in the dough.

 Roll the cookie dough to about 1/4″.
 Using the larger cookie cutter, cut the larger heart and then using a smaller cookie cutter, cut out the center of each large one.
 I didn’t fill all my cookies and in a batch or two, I baked the smaller cut-outs on top of larger ones.